Click your question in the table of contents to view the answer to the selected question.

 - Implement a double opt-in process – mailing current users and confirming that they wish to receive your messages is a great way to ensure they still value your message.
-This is a great way to remove recipients prior marking as spam.
+This is a great way to remove recipients prior to marking as spam.

-- Review frequency of mailing – Sending too many messages in a short period of time may aggravate recipients causing them to mark as spam.
+- Review frequency of mailing – Sending too many messages in a short period of time may aggravate recipients, causing them to mark as spam.
 Ensure that your message cadence aligns with the expected frequency of your content.
 Reducing frequency may reduce spam complaints.

 - Purge unengaged recipients – If recipients are not opening your messages or clicking your links it may be because they are tired of your mail.
-You should be attempting to win them back one final time and if they don’t bite then give them the axe.
+You should be attempting to win them back one final time, and if they don’t bite give them the axe.
 Here are some tips to help understand list management best practices in this area.

 What is an SPF Record?